mdundek/yava/README.md

     networks:
       - pva-network
     volumes:
-      - ./resources/snowboy/models/<your hotword model file name>:/usr/src/app/models/Hotword.pmdl
+      - ./resources/snowboy/models/<YOUR HOTWORD MODEL FILE>:/usr/src/app/models/Hotword.pmdl
     depends_on:
       - pva-mosquitto
 ```

-Replace the `<your hotword model file name>` section with the actual file you downloaded from the Snowboy website, otherwise set it as `Hotword.pmdl`for the default `Hey Alice`hotword.
+Replace the `<YOUR HOTWORD MODEL FILE>` section with the actual file you downloaded from the Snowboy website, otherwise set it as `Hotword.pmdl`for the default `Hey Alice`hotword.

 ##### Configure Porcupine